-On Monday 27th September, Mr Williams, Mr Binns, Hasanat The following day, we relaxed and went sightseeing - with a A and I travelled down to London for the annual Shine School Media Awards.
-The Shine Awards is a prestigious enter their magazines and compete for a diverse selection of prizes, ranging from 'Best Marketing Strategy' to 'Best Cartoon'.
+On Monday 27th September, Mr Williams, Mr Binns, Hasanat A and I travelled down to London for the annual Shine School Media Awards.
+The Shine Awards is a prestigious national competition, where schools from all across the UK enter their magazines and compete for a diverse selection of prizes, ranging from 'Best Marketing Strategy' to 'Best Cartoon'.
 Despite serious competition from some of the best secondary schools around, we were, yet again, invited down to attend the celebratory lunch.
 This year, the award was changed slightly, with the event being held in the impressive Guildhall.